iterative/dvc.org/static/docs/commands-reference/run.md

                             'clean.dvc', etc) in order for dvc to be able to find
                             it later.
 By default the first output basename + .dvc
                             is used as a stage filename.
-      -c CWD, --cwd CWD     Directory to run your command and place state file in --no-exec             Only create stage file without actually running it.
+      -c CWD, --cwd CWD     Directory within your project to run your command and place state file in
+      --no-exec             Only create stage file without actually running it.
       -y, --yes             Automatic 'yes' answer to all prompts.
 E.g. when '.dvc' file exists and dvc asks if you want to